-Dr. Jaya Aysola, MD, MPH
+Jaya Aysola, MD, MPH

-Dr. Ari Brooks, MD
+Ari Brooks, MD

-Dr. Brooks attended medical school at Drexel University, completed his residency in general surgery at New York University, a fellowship in Surgical Oncology at Memorial Sloan Kettering Cancer Center, and is currently a Professor of Clinical Surgery at the Perelman School of Medicine.
-He is also Director of Endocrine and Oncologic Surgery and Director of the Integrated Breast Center at Pennsylvania Hospital and Director of the surgery clerkship, giving him expertise in trainee education and research.
+Dr. Brooks attended medical school at Drexel University, completed his residency in general surgery at New York University, a fellowship in surgical oncology at Memorial Sloan Kettering Cancer Center, and is currently a professor of clinical surgery at the Perelman School of Medicine.
+He is also director of endocrine and oncologic surgery at Pennsylvania Hospital, chief of breast surgery at Penn Presbyterian Medical Center, and director of the surgery clerkship at the Perelman School of Medicine.

-Dr. Jo Buyske, MD
+Jo Buyske, MD

 Dr. Buyske attended medical school at the Columbia University College of Physicians & Surgeons, completed a residency in general surgery at Massachusetts General Hospital, and is currently an adjunct professor of surgery at the Perelman School of Medicine.
-In addition to these clinical duties, Dr. Buyske is the President and CEO of the American Board of Surgery, giving her expertise in organizational management and insights into trainee education.
+In addition, Dr. Buyske is the president and chief executive officer of the American Board of Surgery.
+She also serves on the board of directors for the American Board of Medical Specialties.

-Dr. Carmen Guerra, MD, MSCE, FACP
+Carmen Guerra, MD, MSCE, FACP

-Ms. Annette Silva, LPN
+Annette Silva, LPN

 Ms. Annette Silva, LPN, has worked in community health and outreach as a clinical nurse for almost 30 years.
 Her bilingual (English/Spanish) and bicultural background (United States/Latin America) provides the ideal framework for her service in the Latino community.
 From 1992 to 2006, she worked as a community health nurse in Kennett Square, Pennsylvania.
 Since 2008, Annette has served as Puentes de Salud’s community nurse liaison, a position in which she actively engages in education programs, social services, and clinical care for underserved communities.